Shell script: Shell scripting on other operating systems

 Interoperability software such as Cygwin, the MKS Toolkit, Interix (formerly part of Microsoft Windows Services for UNIX), Hamilton C shell, and UWIN (AT&T Unix for Windows) enables Unix shell programs to run on Windows NT-based systems, though some features may not be fully supported on the older MS-DOS/Windows 95 platforms.
 Earlier versions of the MKS Toolkit also provided support for OS/2.

-In addition, several DCL (Digital Command Language) implementations are available for Windows environments.
-These include scripting tools like XLNT, which integrates with the Windows command shell and supports automation for CGI programming and Windows Script Host. macOS (formerly Mac OS X) is also Unix-based and includes a POSIX-compliant shell environment by default.

-The console alternatives 4DOS, 4OS2, FreeDOS, Peter Norton's NDOS and Take Command (formerly 4NT) which add functionality to the Windows NT-style cmd.exe, MS-DOS/Windows 95 batch files (run by Command.com), OS/2's cmd.exe, and 4NT respectively are similar to the shells that they enhance and are more integrated with the Windows Script Host, which comes with three pre-installed engines, VBScript, JScript, and VBA and to which numerous third-party engines can be added, with Rexx, Perl, Python, Ruby, and Tcl having pre-defined functions in 4NT and related programs.
-PC DOS is quite similar to MS-DOS, whilst DR DOS is more different.
-Earlier versions of Windows NT are able to run contemporary versions of 4OS2 by the OS/2 subsystem.

-Scripting languages are, by definition, able to be extended; for example, a MS-DOS/Windows 95/98 and Windows NT type systems allows for shell/batch programs to call tools like KiXtart, QBasic, various BASIC, Rexx, Perl, and Python implementations, the Windows Script Host and its installed engines.
+Scripting languages are, by definition, able to be extended.
 On Unix and other POSIX-compliant systems, awk and sed are used to extend the string and numeric processing ability of shell scripts.
 Tcl, Perl, Rexx, and Python have graphics toolkits and can be used to code functions and procedures for shell scripts which pose a speed bottleneck (C, Fortran, assembly language &c are much faster still) and to add functionality not available in the shell language such as sockets and other connectivity functions, heavy-duty text processing, working with numbers if the calling script does not have those abilities, self-writing and self-modifying code, techniques like recursion, direct memory access, various types of sorting and more, which are difficult or impossible in the main script, and so on.
 Visual Basic for Applications and VBScript can be used to control and communicate with such things as spreadsheets, databases, scriptable programs of all types, telecommunications software, development tools, graphics tools and other software which can be accessed through the Component Object Model.